2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ```

 :::: pitfall ::::
-It is extremely important that we keep our "redundant properties" synchronized with the actual state of our objects, even when exceptions are raised.
+It is extremely important that we keep our "redundant properties" synchronised with the actual state of our objects, even when exceptions are raised.
 Not doing so will create bugs.
 :::::::::::::::::

 {{placeholder}}

 <!-- TODO: Talk about how data redundancy can be used to speed up some operations (like having a list with a counter speeds up counting items) at the expense of some heavier operations (add and remove will need to update the counter) and the risks involved (like the counter desyncing in some cases if there are bugs) -->

-Introduction to MultiTasking
+Introduction to Multi-Tasking
 ------------------------------

 When it comes to humans, we are used to have everything at our disposal immediately, but when it comes to computers, each processing unit (CPU) is usually able to perform only one task at a time.